simplenetes-io/simplenetes_io/docs/FIRSTPOD.md

 }
 ```

-Save as file `./build/public/index.html`:
+Save the following as _./build/public/index.html_ file:
 ```
 Hello world!
 ```

-Now our pod is setup and it can be compiled.
+Now our Pod is setup and it can be compiled with:
 ```sh
 podc
 ```

-`podc` will generate an executable file simply named `pod`.
+The `podc` command will generate an executable file simply named `pod`.

-At this stage you can observe the resulting _YAML_ from after the preprocessor stage by looking in the file _.pod.yaml_.
+At this stage you can observe the resulting _YAML_ from the preprocessor stage by looking in the file _pod.yaml_.

 Let's try and interact with the executable:
 ```sh